-To carry out its missions, EURECOM has built a web of MEMBERS
+To carry out its missions, EURECOM has built a network of members and partners.

 These memberships may be focused on teaching, research or sponsoring.